 - Center for East Asian Studies

-Before coming to the Ohio State University he was a postdoc at the Society of Fellows, Harvard University.
+Before coming to Ohio State, he was a postdoc at the Society of Fellows, Harvard University.
 His Ph.D. is from the University of Michigan in Anthropology.

 - CESS is an international scholarly organization promoting the study of the region roughly between Turkey and Mongolia, including Central Asia, the Caucasus, western China, Russia, Iran, Afghanistan, and their interconnections.